-Jardin du Luxembourgh is situated in the 6th arrondissement on the left bank between Saint-Germain-des-Prés and the Latin Quarter, the Gardens are open from sunrise to sunset all year round.
+Jardin du Luxembourg is situated in the 6th arrondissement on the left bank between Saint-Germain-des-Prés and the Latin Quarter.
+The park is open from sunrise to sunset all year round.

-History tells us that the Garden began in the early 1600s for Henri IV’s widowed queen Marie de Médici.
-It is approximately 60 acres or 25 hectares and offers both English and French style gardens with a large fountain and pond dividing the two.
+History tells us that the Jardin du Luxembourg began in the early 1600s for Henri IV’s widowed queen Marie de Médici.
+It’s approximately 60 acres or 25 hectares and offers both English and French style gardens.
+It also features a fountain and pond dividing the two.
 The large circular pond in the middle of the park is where you will find the small little sailboats where children use long sticks to navigate their miniature sails.

-Spread throughout the Garden are 106 statues, as well as, the monumental Fountaine de Médicis which is an oblong pool flanked by tall twin sycamore trees making it stunningly beautiful, quiet and moody.
-There is also a museum that offers rotating art exhibits and weather-permitting there is always a free photo exhibit showcasing work by local artists.
+Spread throughout Jardin du Luxembourg are 106 statues, as well as, the monumental Fountaine de Médicis.
+This famous landmark is an oblong pool flanked by tall twin sycamore trees making it stunningly beautiful and quiet area.
+There is also a museum that offers rotating art exhibits.
+And, weather-permitting there’s always a free photo exhibit showcasing work by local artists.